Marie Dominique Bouix: Life

 Raffaele Fornari, the papal nuncio at Paris, desiring to further the restoration of provincial councils, held a conference with Bouix and the Bollandist Van Hecke, at which it was decided that the best means of influencing public opinion aright would be the preparation of a book explaining the law of the Church on provincial councils.
 Bouix was charged with this work, and first published in the Univers four articles, preparing the public for the complete treatise, Du Concile Provincial, which appeared in 1850.
 A fifth article in the Univers, simply reaffirming the canon law on synods and combating therefore, in the judgment of some, the tendencies of Gallicanism, was followed immediately by the loss of his chaplaincy.

 This event determined him to devote his life to dispelling the prejudices and errors which he believed had largely infected the clergy of France in regard to matters of law and discipline.
 To equip himself for this work he turned his steps towards Rome, where, with no other means of support than his daily Mass stipend, he passed the next four years (1851-55) in study and in the preparation of the several works on canonical topics.
 In 1854, the degree of Doctor of Both Laws was conferred upon him by order of Pope Pius IX.
 Returning to Paris in 1855, he continued his studies, and added to the series of treatises which established his fame as a canonist.

 He founded at Arras, in 1860, the Revue des sciences ecclésiastiques, of which he was for one year the editor.
 In 1864, just as his anti-Gallican opinions were about to subject him to new rigours at the hands of Georges Darboy, Bouix was named Vicar-General of the Diocese of Versailles.
 The next year, when the royal exequatur came up for discussion in the French Senate, and Darboy advocated there the Gallican view, Bouix answered with a publication which contested the correctness of the archbishop's contentions.

 He continued to write until 1870.
 Then, when really too weak to undertake a long journey, he went to the First Vatican Council as theologian of the Bishop of Montauban.
 Back in France he endeavoured to complete a work on the church, which he had already planned.
 It was while engaged on this work that death overtook him at Montech, in a religious house of which his sister was superior.

 Works

-He falls short of being a great canonist; he is too often compiler rather than a genuine author, and he too frequently betrays a lack of juridical sense, which comes more from practice than from theory, and the ability to pronounce justly on the lawfulness and unlawfulness of existing practices.

 Besides many articles, contributed to newspapers and reviews, especially to the Revue des sciences ecclésiastiques, he wrote: